speedscale/speedscale-cli/README.md

 ## Why use speedscale CLI?

-- Visualize inbound / outbound network communication.
+- Visualize inbound / outbound network communication
-- Understand the relationship between an application and its external dependencies.
+- Understand the relationship between an application and its external dependencies
-- Pinpoint slow API endpoints or high latency from a third party service or database.
+- Pinpoint slow API endpoints or high latency from a third party service or database
-- Record once with a real database and test continuously without it.
+- Record once with a real database and test continuously without it
-- Load test an application with real traffic.
+- Load test an application with real traffic

 ## Install